Satin vs Silk, What's the Difference?

 Satin apparel spans the full range of garment types - we sleep, we play, we dance, we eat and we work while wearing satin.
 It could be just an accessory, like a neck-tie, or it could be a necessity, like a ballerina’s pointe shoe.
 We like to wear it close to our skin as underwear and negligee, and we also like to line our outerwear with it to ease the friction between the layers of our clothing while adding even more insulation.

 Naturally, this fickle fabric requires a certain amount of caution when washing and drying it, especially when it’s made of silk or other natural fibers.
-Improperly handled, satin can develop permanent stains, become warped or even fray apart at vulnerable seams.
+Improperly handled, satin fabric can develop permanent stains, become warped or even fray apart at vulnerable seams.
 Satin made from synthetic materials and blends may also be difficult to dye or color-treat in any way, as synthetic fibers are not as porous as natural ones.

-If your satin has any amount of natural fiber in its blend, you should follow all the usual steps you normally would when taking care of any garment that’s 100% natural fiber, like silk.
+If your satin fabric has any amount of natural fiber in its blend, you should follow all the usual steps you normally would when taking care of any garment that’s 100% natural fiber, like silk.
 Remember that although silk is the strongest natural filament used in garment-making, it loses a lot of that strength once wet.
 A satin finish doesn’t change this fact, although some textiles that blend silk with synthetic may be more resistant to damage.

 Cool-water washes, mild detergents and no-heat drying techniques will keep your garments in good shape, as will smart storage solutions.
 It goes without saying that making sure your garments are completely dry before you pack them away for seasonal or short-term storage can prevent unsightly things like mold spots and mildew damage.
-But, the proteins from our hair and skin can stay trapped inside tightly woven fabrics like silk satins, which is just a snack waiting for a clothes moth to creep along and find.
+But, the proteins from our hair and skin can stay trapped inside tightly woven fabrics like satin silk, which is just a snack waiting for a clothes moth to creep along and find.

 Just like you would with your cashmere and merino wools, you should bring your satin items out of storage on occasion to give them a refresher-wash.
 Silk is also great at trapping perspiration stains that don’t show up until they’ve had time to yellow through oxidation.
 Give these items a vinegar soak for half an hour before thoroughly washing and drying them again.
 Use acid-free tissue paper between folded layers to keep everything breathable.